 Effect on receipt

-Upon receipt of this primitive, the MISF on the PoS sends the corresponding MIS_Revoke_Certificate request message to the destination MISF(s).
+Upon receipt of this primitive, the MISF on the PoS generates and sends the corresponding MIS_Revoke_Certificate request message or MIS_Revoke_Certificate indication message to the destination MISF(s) based on the ResponseFlag parameter.

 MIS_Revoke_Certificate.indication

 Function

 This primitive is generated by an MISF to revoke a credential stored in MN(s) and PoS(es).